Close Menu

 We are a team of educators and education enthusiasts that truly believe that character counts in everything we do.
 We strive to be caring, fair, trustworthy, respectful, and responsible citizens just like our students.
 We are truly honored to work in this community.

 We believe in educating the whole child in academics and character.
 We follow the example and legacy of our namesake, Dr. Otis A. Mason.
 We believe in inclusion and that every child belongs.
 Meeting the needs of our diverse student body is a priority, whether it is transportation, nutrition, physical education, literacy, or social-emotional learning, we support our students every step of the way!
+We believe that challenging our students provides a path to excellence.
+Our students are able to meet these challenges with a team of expert educational professionals supporting them.

 What is the legacy of Dr. Otis A. Mason?